Stocks gain, commodities rise on inflation worries

 Aluminum prices approached levels last seen in 2018 and copper prices flirted with 10-year peaks.
 Gold jumped more than 1% as the weaker dollar and easing Treasury yields propelled the precious metal, an inflation hedge, above the key $1,800 an ounce psychological level.

-Treasury yields moved in a narrow range as investors largely shrugged off better-than-expected initial U.S. jobless claims data and waited for Friday’s April non-farm payrolls report for market direction.
+Treasury yields moved in a narrow range as bond traders largely shrugged off better-than-expected initial U.S. jobless claims data and waited for Friday’s April non-farm payrolls report for market direction.

 “The spike in commodity prices in particular, the shortage of semiconductors and shipping resources, for example, is worrying the market,” Ghriskey said.
 “It’s a value day or cyclical day in the (equity) market.”